Svasaṃvedana: Soteriological and epistemic aspects

 According to Yao, the doctrine of self-cognition evolved out of a soteriological context in early materials.
 He points out that for the Mahāsāṃghika, soteriological and epistemological senses of the doctrine were closely linked, and when Sarvāstivādins rejected the Mahāsāṃghika, they also discussed self-cognition in the soteriological context of omniscience.
 Moreover, the Sautrāntikas referred to yogic practice when discussing their view that the mental consciousness is self-aware, and within early Yogācāra as well, the understanding of self-cognition was broad and included the sense of self-realization.
 However, after Dignāga, the doctrine developed in the context of an epistemic inquiry in which the soteriological and epistemological senses were clearly distinguished.

-While Yao believes that it is important to maintain a technical distinction between the soteriological concept of "self-realization" (pratyātmasaṃvedya) and the more epistemological "self-cognition" (svasaṃvedana), he points out that in Chinese sources zi zheng 自證 is used to translate both terms, and that "[t]his ambiguity reflects a more complicated relationship, rather than a clear-cut distinction between the two concepts."
+While Yao believes that it is important to maintain a technical distinction between the soteriological concept of "self-realization" (pratyātmasaṃvedya) and the more epistemological "self-cognition" (svasaṃvedana), he points out that in Chinese sources zi zheng 自證 can be used to translate both terms, and that "[t]his ambiguity reflects a more complicated relationship, rather than a clear-cut distinction between the two concepts."
 Yao also observes that Yogācāra-Madhyamikas such as Śāntarakṣita and his disciple Kamalaśīla attempted a return to more soteriological concerns in their presentation of self-cognition, understanding it less as an epistemic process and more as "the very nature of consciousness."
 As Kamalaśīla states in his commentary on Śāntarakṣita's Tattvasaṃgraha:

 When Cognition is said to be 'self-cognisant', it is not meant that it is the apprehender or cogniser of itself; what is meant is that it shines,—becomes manifested,—by itself,—by its very nature,—just like the Light diffused in the atmosphere.

 Yao explains, "by rejecting the articulated epistemological formulations, they [i.e., Śāntarakṣita and Kamalaśīla] have returned to a Mahāsāṃghika position, according to which self-cognition is more simple, fundamental and soteriologically oriented."
-This Yogācāra-Madhyamaka synthesis was in keeping with the Nirākāravāda position on self-cognition.
+The Yogācāra-Madhyamaka synthesis was in keeping with the Nirākāravāda position on self-cognition.
 On the other hand, Sākāravāda thinkers such as Dharmakīrti, Prajñākaragupta and Jñānaśrīmitra exemplified a Sautrāntika-Yogācāra synthesis which aligned with the Sautrāntika tendency to articulate self-cognition within a more epistemological framework.